abraunegg/onedrive/docs/USAGE.md

       Force the use of HTTP/2 for all operations where applicable --get-O365-drive-id ARG
-      Query and return the Office 365 Drive ID for a given Office 365 SharePoint Shared Library --help -h
+      Query and return the Office 365 Drive ID for a given Office 365 SharePoint Shared Library --get-file-link ARG
+      Display the file link of a synced file
+  --help -h
       This help information.
   --local-first